Brandon Peters: Michigan

 On April 27, 2015, Peters committed to play college football at the University of Michigan.
 He enrolled early at Michigan in January 2016.
 In February 2016, Michigan coach Jim Harbaugh compared Peters to Andrew Luck, noting that "I saw a lot of similar things in Brandon—a natural player, not over-coached or over-mechanized."
 2016 Spring practice began on February 29 with a highly anticipated quarterback battle between redshirt sophomore Wilton Speight, redshirt junior John O'Korn, redshirt junior Shane Morris, true freshman Peters and redshirt freshman Alex Malzone.
 As Spring practice wound down in late March, Speight, O'Korn and Morris seemed to be the leading three, in that order.
 On September 3 before the opening game against Hawaii, Speight was named as the starting quarterback.
 Peters did not see game action during the 2016 season.

 In 2017, Peters was engaged in a quarterback battle with incumbent starter Wilton Speight and 2016 backup John O'Korn.
-On August 12, 2017, Jim Harbaugh revealed that Speight and O'Korn are the leaders in the quarterback battle, with Peters designated to a back-up role.
+On August 12, 2017, Jim Harbaugh revealed that Speight and O'Korn were the leaders in the quarterback battle, with Peters designated to a back-up role.
 In a game against Rutgers on October 28, 2017, Peters replaced O'Korn in the second quarter, with the game tied 7–7.
 He led the team to 3 consecutive scoring drives, including throwing the teams first touchdown pass in over a month en route to a 35–14 victory.

 Peters would go on to start the next 3 games, winning against Minnesota, winning at Maryland, and in the loss at Wisconsin.
 Peters would get concussed in the 3rd quarter against Wisconsin and did not recover until the Outback Bowl.
 Peters would start in the bowl game however, which was a 19–26 loss to South Carolina.

 For the 2018 season, Peters was the 3rd string quarterback, backing up Shea Patterson and Dylan McCaffrey.
 He saw playing time in the 49–3 win against Western Michigan, the 56–10 win against Nebraska, the 42–7 win against Penn State, the 42–7 win at Rutgers (where he led a scoring drive), and the 39–62 loss at Ohio State where he set up a rushing touchdown with a completion to the one yard line.